rapido-mobile/rapido-mobile.github.io/tutorials/rapido_documents.md

 ```

 ## Creating Documents
 Finally, we are ready to create a [Document](https://pub.dartlang.org/documentation/rapido/latest/documents/Document-class.html) with each search result.
 Note that it is typical to write some very specific code that parse out the API result, and make it work the way we want.
-In this example, we have to pull out "location" which you can see is actually another map, and then pull out the name of the location, which is the only part we care about:
+In this example, we have to pull out "location" which you can see is actually another map, and then pull out the name of the location, which is the only part of the location object we care about:

 ```dart
   Document _docFromSearchResultsMap(Map<String, dynamic> map) {